 The Department of Creative Arts Therapies is commited to maintaining the integrity of therapeutic art modalities while fostering a working understanding of the principles of the allied arts in therapy.

-The PERFORM Centre provides an integrated and comprehensive environment to promote healthier lives through changes in behaviour and lifestyle by offering research opportunities, education, and preventative-based programs.
+The School of Health provides an integrated and comprehensive environment to promote healthier lives through changes in behaviour and lifestyle by offering research opportunities, education, and preventative-based programs.